amikhaylin/pompaddo/README.md

 ![](AppIcon/128x128.png)
 # PomPadDo

-PomPadDo is a task manager / planner app <br>
+PomPadDo is a personal task manager / planner app <br>
 made to myself by myself